BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 The eastern edge of the walls of Minas Tirith are lined with battlements that can trap a model against them.
 Additionally, any model that is pushed from the edge of a siege tower and onto the Pelennor is automatically slain - it's a rather long fall!

-**PARTICIPANTS**

-**Good:** Gandalf the White; Peregrin Took, Guard of the Citadel; Irolas, Captain of the Guard; Beregond; 24 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow.

-**Evil:** Zagdûsh, Orc Captain; 2 Orc Captains with shield; 36 Mordor Orc Warriors: 12 with shield, 12 with spear, 6 with Orc bow, 6 with two-handed weapon.

 ![](../media/scenarios/gondor_at_war/atop_the_walls.jpg)

 ---

 ## THE GATE IS BREACHED

+**PARTICIPANTS**

+**Good:** Gandalf the White on Shadowfax; Húrin the Tall, Warden of the Keys; Ingold, Warden of the Rammas Echor; Irolas, Captain of the Guard; Beregond; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear & shield, 12 with bow.

+**Evil:** Goroth, Captain of the Morannon; Zagdûsh, Orc Captain; 2 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 3 Mordor Trolls.

 **LAYOUT**